Associate Professor Thomas Astell-Burt and Dr Xiaoqi Feng

 If levelling up the inequity of green space availability within Australian cities helps to break the cycle of repeat hospitalisation by providing people with opportunities to choose, if they so wish, to visit places where they can relax, socialise, participate in outdoor recreation and feel great, regardless of their socioeconomic circumstances, then that would constitute an important element of a whole of society preventive health strategy.
 But have there been many studies linking up spatial indicators of green space provision with health service use, cost and quality of life data?
 Unfortunately, there have not.

-Data and collaboration is needed to plug these gaps
+Data and collaboration are needed to plug these gaps

 - Starfield B, Hyde J, Gérvas J, Heath I. The concept of prevention: a good idea gone astray?
 J. Epidemiol.
 Community Health.
 2008;62(7):580-583.